piotrwitek/react-redux-typescript-guide/README.md

 }
 ```

----

-# FAQ

-- when to use `interface` and when `type`?
-> Use `interface` when extending particular type or when expecting consumer of type to be extending.
-In every other case it's better to use `type`, to make it clear it is a struct to be used directly as type annotation.

-- should I export my components as `default` or as `named` module export?
+## Default and Named Module Exports
-> Most flexible solution is to use module pattern, then you can have both approaches whenever you wish.
-Also you have better encapsulation for internal structure/naming refactoring without breaking your consumers:
+> Most flexible solution is to use module folder pattern, because you can leverage both named and default import when you see fit.
+Also you'll achieve better encapsulation for internal structure/naming refactoring without breaking your consumer code:
 ```ts
 // 1. in `components/` folder create component file (`select.tsx`) with default export: